-MISSION STATEMENT OF STANLEY HUPFELD ACADEMY AT WESTERN VILLAGE (SHA@WV) Stanley Hupfeld Academy creates a community of lifelong learners through positive connections and a rigorous, integrated curriculum to inspire excellence.
-OUR PHILOSOPHY SHA@WV believes all students can learn.
+SHA@WV believes all students can learn.
 Our staff celebrates students as individuals and seeks to provide a safe learning community where students meet high academic expectations through the delivery of a rigorous arts-integrated curriculum and the use of advanced technology as tools for learning and developing higher level thinking skills and problem solving capabilities.

 We believe students can become responsible and healthy adults by learning to solve problems and make appropriate choices.
 We believe exposure to real-life experiences which develop positive character, cultural awareness and life skills, is essential.

-School Colors: Blue and Gold Mascot: Eagles Stanley Hupfeld Academy @ Western Village Annual Goals 2024-2025 - To focus on reading & mathematics curriculum and instructional strategies in a way that increases overall levels of student achievement resulting in upward movements of performance, so that 90% or more of all students in grades 3-4 score at or above standard (satisfactory or advanced levels) on the OCCT Math and Reading assessments. - To design instructional programs, assessments, and interventions that focus on reading & math results, so that 100% of students at each grade level meet or exceed reading & math benchmarks as measured by performance on local assessments.
+School Colors: Blue and Gold Mascot: Eagles

+Stanley Hupfeld Academy @ Western Village Annual Goals 2025-2026

+- To focus on reading & mathematics curriculum and instructional strategies in a way that increases overall levels of student achievement resulting in upward movements of performance, so that 90% or more of all students in grades 3-4 score at or above standard (satisfactory or advanced levels) on the OCCT Math and Reading assessments. - To design instructional programs, assessments, and interventions that focus on reading & math results, so that 100% of students at each grade level meet or exceed reading & math benchmarks as measured by performance on local assessments.
 (Focus on lowest performing subgroups including IEP students, Economically Disadvantaged and ELL students.) - To design language curriculum and instruction across grades K-4 in a way that aligns with the Oklahoma Academic Standards and sets high expectations for written compositions, so that 95% or more of students at all grade levels demonstrate writing proficiency by scoring at or above standard (satisfactory or advanced) on the writing benchmarks. - Increase students' scientific knowledge by 10% by providing Science, Technology, Engineering, Art and Mathematics (STEAM) education aligned with state standards. - Increase parental participation 10% by providing consistent, positive & encouraging activities and communication for the parents and families of SHA@WV students so that student achievement is improved in all areas. - Increase school attendance 1% and minimize tardies 10% by providing consistent, positive & encouraging activities, incentives and communication for the parents and families of SHA@WV students so that student achievement is improved in all areas.

 THE CORRELATES OF AN EFFECTIVE SCHOOL

 A CLEARLY STATED AND FOCUSED MISSON ON LEARNING FOR ALL

 A SAFE AND ORDERLY ENVIRONMENT FOR LEARNING

 UNCOMPROMISING COMMITMENT TO HIGH EXPECTATIONS FOR ALL

 INSTRUCTIONAL LEADERSHIP

 OPPORTUNITY TO LEARN IS PARAMOUNT

 FREQUENT MONITORING OF PROGRESS

 ENHANCED COMMUNICATION

 To assure the safety of all students and staff, ALL VISITORS, INCLUDING PARENTS, must check in at the front office upon entering the building for any reason, any time of the day.

+SCHOOL HOURS

-SCHOOL HOURS Breakfast is served from 7:25-8:00 a.m.
+Breakfast is served from 7:25-8:00 a.m.
 School hours are from 8:00 a.m.-3:15 p.m.

 DO NOT DROP OFF STUDENTS BEFORE 7:25 a.m.

 The building is locked, and students will not be supervised until the doors are unlocked.

 DISMISSAL-3:15 p.m.
 DAILY NO EARLY RELEASE BETWEEN 2:45 -3:15 p.m.

 CLASSES BEGIN PROMPTLY AT 8:00 a.m.